 - 1. Set the JP4 / Boot jumper to the SD position by placing the jumper over the top two pins of JP4 as shown in the image.
 (This sets the board to boot from the Micro-SD card) - 2.
 To power the PYNQ-Z1 from the micro USB cable, set the JP5 / Power jumper to the USB position.
 (You can also power the board from an external 12V power regulator by setting the jumper to REG.) - 3.
 Insert the Micro SD card loaded with the PYNQ-Z1 image into the Micro SD card slot underneath the board. - Connect the USB cable to your PC/Laptop, and to the PROG UART / J14 MicroUSB port on the board - 5.
-Connect the board to Ethernet by following the instructions below - 6.
-Turn on the PYNQ-Z1 and check the boot sequence by following the instructions below
+Connect your USB WiFi Dongle or Ethernet cable by following the instructions below - 6.
+Turn the power switch to the ON position and check the boot sequence In the instructions below.